MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

       :::image type="content" source="media/mdeplugin-wsl/wsl-health-check-support.png" alt-text="Screenshot showing status in PowerShell." lightbox="media/mdeplugin-wsl/wsl-health-check-support.png":::

    - Enable the connectivity test and check for Defender for Endpoint connectivity in WSL.
 If the connectivity test fails, provide the output of the health check tool to [mdeforwsl-preview@microsoft.com](mailto:mdeforwsl-preview@microsoft.com).

+   - If the connectivity test reports "invalid" in health check, include the following configuration settings in the `.wslconfig` located in your `%UserProfile%` and restart WSL.
+Details about  settings can be found in [WSL Settings](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#main-wsl-settings)

+      - In Windows 11
+         ```bash
+         # Settings apply across all Linux distros running on WSL 2
+         [wsl2]

+         dnsTunneling=true

+         networkingMode=mirrored
+         ```
+      - In Windows 10
+         ```bash
+         # Settings apply across all Linux distros running on WSL 2
+         [wsl2]

+         dnsProxy=false
+         ```

 5. In case you face any other challenges or issues, open the terminal and run the following commands to generate the support bundle: